Clan Oliphant: Origins of the clan

-Although this remains the subject of ongoing research the earliest member of this Clan known to date is Roger Olifard, who witnessed a foundation charter to the Clunic priory of St. Andrew's, Northampton, by Earl Simon.
+Although this remains the subject of ongoing research, the earliest member of this Clan known to date is Roger Olifard, who witnessed a foundation charter to the Clunic priory of St. Andrew's, Northampton, by Earl Simon.
 The Charter was dated between 1093 and 1100 and Roger himself made a grant of 3 shillings yearly to this priory.

-One theory claim that Oliphants were of French origin who by the twelfth century held lands around Northamptonshire in England.
+One theory claims that Oliphants were of French origin who by the twelfth century held lands around Northamptonshire in England.
 In Domesday, Northamptonshire, there is a mention of "In Lilleford, Willelmus Olyfart", which land was held of the Countess Judith.
 Also in the Pipe Roll, 31 Hen.
 I is mention of a William Olifard of Northamptonshire as well as a Hugh Olifard of Huntingdonshire.
 William held five hides in Lilford (Lilleford) of the fee of the King of Scotland while Hugh Olifard of Stokes was a knight in the service of the Abbot of Petersborough before 1120; both appear in the pipe roll of 1130.

 Maybe the progenitor of the Olifard family was "David Holyfard", godson of King David I of Scotland and in 1141 his protector; who was also in possession of Lilford (Lilleford) in Northamptonshire, showing the Northamptonshire family connection to Scotland.
 David was a son of William Olifard, mentioned in the pipe rolls of Cambridgeshire (1158), Northamptonshire (1163) and Huntingdonshire (1168 and 1169).
 He saved his godfather, David I of Scotland, from capture during the Battle of Winchester in 1141.
 David held the lands of Crailing and Smailholm, both in Roxburghshire, and served as the Justiciar of Lothian.
 He is not mentioned in records after 1170 and is supposed to have died shortly thereafter.
 One of David's sons was sent as a hostage for William the Lion.

 David Olifard's son Sir Walter Olifard, the second Justiciar, in 1173 married Christian, the daughter of Ferchar, Earl of Strathearn; her dowry was the lands of Strageath.